Enjoy a consistent experience across your entire cloud SQL portfolio

 - Save up to 85 percent1 on pay-as-you-go pricing when you bring your existing SQL Server licenses to Azure with Azure Hybrid Benefit.

 - Get more cloud for less when you combine Azure Hybrid Benefit with reservation pricing.

 - Qualify for discounted rates to support your ongoing development and testing on Azure.

-- Spend less time monitoring your workloads with a single portal that lets you view all of your Azure SQL databases, virtual machines, pools, and instances in one place.
+- Spend less time monitoring your workloads with a single portal that lets you view all of your Azure SQL cloud databases, virtual machines, pools, and instances in one place.

 Save with unique Azure offers and competitive pricing

 Control your costs across all of your Azure SQL database deployments by using your existing on-premises licenses on Azure with Azure Hybrid Benefit.
 Further maximize your savings by paying in advance for your predictable workloads with Azure reservation pricing.
 Learn more about:

 After your credit, move to pay as you go to keep building with the same free services.
 Pay only if you use more than your free monthly amounts.